Darren-DSAID/dataeng_test/README.md

 ### Solution introduction
 This is mainly using Airflow to do the scheduling daily process job.

-Airflow is started as a seperate service by docker-compose.

-`cd <airflow folder>`
-`docker-compose up`

-- The mounted dag folder in docker-compose file is where you can maintain DAGS. currently it is in `./airflow/dags`

-- Three folders created for this process under `airflow/data`
+- Four folders created for this process under local_data folder
-    1. `pre_processed`: where pre-processed data located
+    1. `pre_processed`: where pre-processed data located(original existing folder)
 	2. `result`: where post-processed data located
 	3. `errors`: where error data located
 	4. `processed`: where original processed data located

-- under `.airflow/dags/`, there is a `variables.json`, you can use it to config the variables to be uploaded to airflow. the `scriptFolder` is the <em>absolute path</em> to your scripts, `dataFolder` is the <em>absolute path</em> to your scripts
-- build an image for running scripts using docker as an python environment
+- build an image for running scripts using docker as a python environment
     - cd to `dataProcessScript` folder
 	- run ` docker build -t govdata .` to build the image
 	- take note: